nystudio107/craft-retour/docs/docs/advanced.md

 Trimmed 0 from retour_stats table
 ```

-This will trim the `retour_stats` table so that it has only the number of statistics in the table as you've specified via the **Statistics to Store** Setting.
+This will trim the `retour_stats` table so that it has only the number of statistics in the table as you’ve specified via the **Statistics to Store** Setting.

 When the `retour_stats` table is trimmed, it sorts the statistics by the **Last Hit** time, and only trims the oldest statistics.